Bellambi

 Bellambi has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely affecting the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects that could impact the region.
 Notable ones are 79 Dobbie Avenue Townhouses, Murray Road Shared Cycleway, Bellambi Estate Renewal Project, and Corrimal Transport Oriented Development Area.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.